PaycheckCalculatorOnline logo

 Inflation Adjustments

-Each year the IRS adjusts bracket thresholds for inflation using the Chained Consumer Price Index (C-CPI-U).
-This prevents "bracket creep" — the phenomenon where inflation-driven wage increases push workers into higher brackets even though their real purchasing power hasn't changed.
+The IRS adjusts bracket thresholds annually using the Chained Consumer Price Index (C-CPI-U).
+This prevents "bracket creep" — when inflation-driven wage increases push workers into higher brackets even though their real purchasing power hasn't changed.
 From 2025 to 2026, most bracket thresholds increased by approximately 2.8%.

 Legislative Changes

-Congress can change both the number of brackets and the rates themselves.
-The 2017 Tax Cuts and Jobs Act (TCJA) dramatically restructured brackets, lowering the top rate from 39.6% to 37% and adjusting all thresholds.
-Key provisions of the TCJA are scheduled to sunset at the end of 2025 unless renewed — meaning 2026 rates could be affected depending on Congressional action.
-As of this writing, the 2026 rates shown in this article reflect currently enacted law.
+Congress can restructure both the number of brackets and the rates themselves.
+The 2017 Tax Cuts and Jobs Act (TCJA) reduced the top marginal rate from 39.6% to 37% and adjusted all thresholds.
+Key TCJA provisions are scheduled to sunset at the end of 2025 unless renewed — meaning 2026 rates could be affected depending on Congressional action.
+The rates shown in this article reflect currently enacted law.

-For perspective: the top federal marginal rate was 94% during World War II.
-In 1963, it was still 91%.
-Ronald Reagan's 1986 tax reform reduced the top rate to 28%.
-Today's 37% top rate is historically moderate, though the definition of which income it applies to has changed significantly.
+For perspective: the top federal marginal rate hit 94% during World War II.
+In 1963 it was still 91%.
+Ronald Reagan's 1986 tax reform brought it down to 28%.
+Today's 37% top rate is historically moderate — though who it applies to and at what income level has shifted enormously over the decades.
+The current progressive structure has been in place in broadly similar form since the 1980s.

 Important

 Getting a raise never means you take home less money.
 In a progressive tax system, only the income in each bracket is taxed at that bracket's rate.
-A $10,000 raise in the 22% bracket costs $2,200 in additional federal tax — you keep $7,800.
+A $10,000 raise in the 22% bracket adds $2,200 in federal tax — you keep $7,800.
+That's just math.

 Frequently Asked Questions